greg-raven/Uncommon-Sense/_posts/2010-04-19-the-larceny-of-taxation.md

 ---
-title: 'The larceny of taxation'
+title: "The larceny of taxation"
 layout: post
 categories:
 - taxation